Inedo/terraform-sample/README.md

 # Basic Two-Tier AWS Architecture

+*This was copied from the [terraform-providers/terraform-provider-aws repo](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/two-tier) to use in basic examples.*

 This provides a template for running a simple two-tier architecture on Amazon Web services.
 The premise is that you have stateless app servers running behind an ELB serving traffic.